jpitts/eth-community-discussions/proposals-to-delay-difficulty-bomb-and-or-reduce-block-reward.md

 # Proposals to delay the difficulty bomb and/or reduce the block reward

 Three competing EIPs to delay the difficulty bomb and/or reduce the block reward:
-a.
-[EIP-858](https://github.com/ethereum/EIPs/pull/858) - Reduce block reward to 1 ETH per block.
+- [EIP-858](https://github.com/ethereum/EIPs/pull/858) - Reduce block reward to 1 ETH per block.
-b.
-[EIP-1227](https://github.com/ethereum/EIPs/pull/1235) - Delay bomb and change rewards to 5 ETH.
+- [EIP-1227](https://github.com/ethereum/EIPs/pull/1235) - Delay bomb and change rewards to 5 ETH.
-c.
-[EIP-1234](https://github.com/ethereum/EIPs/pull/1234) - Delay bomb and change rewards to 2 ETH.
+- [EIP-1234](https://github.com/ethereum/EIPs/pull/1234) - Delay bomb and change rewards to 2 ETH.

 Discussed at the Core Devs Meeting #45 on Friday 24 August 2018 at 14:00 UTC
 - [#45 Agenda](https://github.com/ethereum/pm/issues/54)